cjhnbls/pipelinedb-doc-cn/continuous-views.rst

       table_name [ [ AS ] alias [ ( column_alias [, ...] ) ] ]
       from_item [ NATURAL ] join_type from_item [ ON join_condition ]

-.. note:: You may want to visit :ref:`streams` to understand PipelineDB's stream abstraction if you haven't already, although it's not critical.
+.. note:: This section references streams, which are similar to tables and are what continuous view read from in their :code:`FROM` clause.
+They're explained in more depth in the :ref:`streams` section, but you can think of them as append-only tables for now.

 **expression**
   A PostgreSQL expression_